panzerdp/dmitripavlutin.com/content/posts/053-react-fetch/index.md

 ## 4. Key takeaways

 Lifecycle methods had been for a long time the only solution to fetching.
-But this approach has problems with lots of boilerplate code, code duplication, and reusability difficulties.
+However fetching using them has problems with lots of boilerplate code, duplication, and reusability difficulties.

-Usage of `useEffect()` is a better alternative: no more boilerplate code.
-However, hooks still handle fetching imperatively.
+Fetching using hooks is a better alternative: way less boilerplate code.

 Suspense's benefit is declarative fetching.
 Your components are not cluttered with fetching implementation details.
 Suspense is closer to the declarative nature of React itself.